luontola/dddeu2017-event-sourced-process-managers/README.md

     - When OrderPaid comes, we set paid=true.
 When PaymentTimedOut comes later, just ignore it because paid==true.

 - Job of a process manager is to take a task to a known end state.
 It doesn't have to be a success state.
 Manual intervention is a possibility; no need to automate everything.
 What is the break-even point of a developer working a couple of days to automate something, which happens once a month and a human can resolve in 15 minutes.

+## Event Sourced Process Managers

+- Versioning strategies for process managers:
+    - Release new PM, use it for new processes, use the old PM for old processes
+    - What if the process lasts 9 months?
+Need to migrate the process.
+- Event sourcing makes it easier to upgrade the PMs.
+On new event, replay all events which have happened before.